 Add a collider to a staircase

 Stairs are a very common use-case for collider objects.
-In order for users to climb stairs, there must be a corresponding _collider object that the users are able to step on.
+In order for players to climb stairs, there must be a corresponding _collider object that the players are able to step on.

 We recommend using a ramp object for your stair colliders, this provides a much better experience when walking up or down.
 When they climb up your stairs, it will appear as a smooth ascent or descent, instead of requiring them to “jump” up each individual step.

 Using a ramp object also avoids creating unnecessary geometry, saving room for other more complicated models.
 Keep in mind that collider geometry is also taken into account when calculating the scene limitations

 Create a new object in the shape of a ramp that resembles the size and proportions of the original stairs.